Dottie Rambo: Television appearances

-Throughout her career, beginning with the 1960s "Gospel Singing Jubilee", Rambo appeared on numerous television programs on virtually every Christian network as well as the TNN, PAX, and GMT Women's Entertainment channels.
+Rambo first appeared on television in 1960s on The Gospel Singing Jubilee.
+She was a frequent guest on Christian television as well as the TNN, PAX, and GMT Women's Entertainment channels.
 Dottie was part of Christian Television since its conception; appearing on Pat Robertson's CBN, The 700 Club, Paul and Jan Crouch's and TBN, Jim and Tammy Faye Bakker's PTL.

 Dottie had her own series, Dottie Rambo Magazine, in the 1980s on TBN.
 It was the No. 2 rated program on the network for six years and has rerun on and off since.
 Her show featured segments of cooking, music, fashion shows, and celebrity friends such as Barbara Mandrell, Connie Smith, Dottie West, Minnie Pearl, and Lisa Whelchel (of The Facts of Life sitcom).

 Dottie Rambo performed on several of the Gaither Homecoming video series (see her discography) including one devoted solely to her songs “Dottie Rambo with Homecoming Friends”.
 Her last appearance was Nashville Homecoming (released posthumously in 2009), in which she performed "I Just Came To Talk With You Lord."

 Dottie Rambo has been the subject of many biographic television specials: TBN's Portrait of Grace, INSP's Inspirational Groundbreakers, BBC's White Gospel, and GMC's Faith and Fame (with the last being her final interview aired on television).